-XLS Padlock lets you go further: you can protect any formula in any worksheet by replacing it with a built-in function only available when your application runs.
+XLS Padlock lets you go further: you can let XLS Padlock protect any formula in any worksheet by replacing it with a cryptic formula only recognized when your application runs.

-In the compiled project, formulas will be replaced in the Formula Bar by anonymous functions like =PLEvalForm(0), =PLEvalForm(1), =PLEvalForm(2)….
+In the compiled project, formulas will be replaced in the Formula Bar by anonymous functions like =PLEvalFormD(0), =PLEvalFormD(1), =PLEvalForm(2)….

-When compiling your workbook, XLS Padlock will replace all listed cells with generic PLEvalForm(N) function calls.
+When compiling your workbook, XLS Padlock will replace all listed cells with generic PLEvalFormD(N, …) function calls.
 Your cells remain functional but end users can’t discover formulas behind.

 You can have an overview of all the protected cells by clicking “Protect Formulas” in XLS Padlock tab or menu: